tasercake/LucidLog/LucidLog.md

 Straightforward.
 Download and install the Mojo IDE, then create a new project from the base template at any location.

+ISE is required in order to build the project and program the FPGA.

 ##### Setting up ISE

-ISE is required in order to build the project and program the FPGA.
-Follow these steps to get it set up on Windows:

-1. Create an account at https://www.xilinx.com/registration/create-account.html and activate it.
+1. [Create an account](https://www.xilinx.com/registration/create-account.html) with Xilinx and activate it.
-2. From https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/design-tools.html, download the *Split Installer Base* and the 3 *Data* files.
+2. [Download](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/design-tools.html) the *Split Installer Base* and the 3 *Data* files.
 3. Extract the *first* file and run the installer inside it.

+> ###### Troubleshooting
+>
+> I had trouble getting ISE to open up on Windows 10, and even when it did, it failed to acquire a license from Xilinx.
+>
+> Following the instructions on [this page](https://www.eevblog.com/forum/microcontrollers/guide-getting-xilinx-ise-to-work-with-windows-8-64-bit/) helped fix that

 ## Lucid Modules